ICST-Technion/IOT-Examples/I2S_Audio/README.md

 * SD_list_files - test code to verify your SD card is connected properly
 * spiffs_test - test code to open an example file uploaded to the SPIFFS partition

 NOTICE!
-THIS DIAGRAM ASSUMES YOUR SD CARD MODULE IS SOLDERED IN THE FOLLOWING WAY -
+THE FOLLOWING DIAGRAM ASSUMES YOUR SD CARD MODULE IS SOLDERED IN THE FOLLOWING WAY -

 <img src="https://user-images.githubusercontent.com/3014352/220039859-e602d99e-b2a2-4222-b7fd-1033ac7130e9.jpg" width="400">